-Where applicable, the Directors intend to apply for reporting fund status in respect of share classes made available to UK investors.
-Please see the sub-fund product annexes in the Sales Prospectus - Special Section for more detail.
+Where applicable, the directors may decide to apply for distributor status in respect of share classes made available to UK investors.
+Please see the respective special section for each subfund for more detail.

 14. Shareholders' meetings

 The shareholders' meeting represents the entire body of shareholders, regardless of which particular sub-fund a shareholder has invested in.
 It shall have the power to take decisions on all matters pertaining to the Investment Company.
 Resolutions passed at a shareholders' meeting on matters pertaining to the Investment Company as a whole shall be binding upon all shareholders.